mariprs/atos-git/git_installation.md

 1. Entre em contato com o Github através do Portal de Suporte do Github.
 2. Diga aos colegas de trabalho para dar rebase e não fazer merge nos branches que criaram com base no histórico antigo do seu repositório, senão você terá que refazer todo o passo a passo anterior.

-* git reset HEAD <file>: unstage changes to be commited

-# **After using each one of those tools, you'll have to remove the sensitive data from Github:**
-1. Contact Github through the Github Support Portal
-2. Tell co-workers to rebase and not merge an branches they created off of your old repository history.

 To write:
 # Branching